 Docker swarm and kubernetes are the most widespread container orchestrators for running micro services spanned on different nodes of a cluster.
 They provide high availability, scalability, security and easy management to complex software architectures.

-This does not justify the lack of interest in docker swarm which still remains easier to configure offering a series of interesting services like the stack concept not present in kubernets,
+Although kubernetes is more powerful than swarm, this does not justify the lack of interest in docker swarm which still remains easier to configure offering a series of interesting services like the stack concept not present in kubernets,

 This article continue the job already described in my first article http://www.securityandit.com/system/docker-swarm-vs-kubernetes-part-1/ where I spoke about services and stack swarm against kubernetes objects.

 The focus is now about the volumes in Swarm and kubernetrs.

 For docker swarm the volumes are simple directories outside of the container’s filesystem that hold persistent data and mounted inside the containers

 There are three type of volumes:

 - A bind mount makes a file or directory on the host available to the container it is mounted within.

 - A named volume Data in named volumes can be shared between a container and the host machine, as well as between multiple containers.
 This is the default mode and as Docker suggests they are the preferred mechanism for persisting data generated by and used by Docker containers.